-Hearty fare is required for the hill.
-Try Philippa Davis' ginger ale ham with soft rolls - perfect plucked from a pocket
+When headed for the hill, hearty fare is required.
+Philippa Davis' ginger ale ham with soft rolls is perfect plucked from a pocket

-Philippa Davis’ ginger ale ham with soft rolls is exactly the hearty fare required for the hill.
-They can easily slip into a large pocket and are robust enough for the long journey up.
-Allow guests to assemble their own from a choice of butter, mayonnaise, mustards, chutney, salad and crisps.
+Hearty fare that can be served from a pocket is required for a day on the hill.
+Philippa Davis’ ginger ale ham with soft rolls are simple to put together and make the perfect sustenance.
+Plus they will easily slip into a large pocket and are robust enough to survive the long journey up.
+Encourage guests to assemble their own, with a selection of butter, mayonnaise, mustards, chutney, salad and crisps.

 For a pud that can travel up the hill for a shoot lunch in the bothy, try our peach, fig, plum and croissant pudding.